 How Much Does Breast Enlargement Fat Transfer Surgery Cost?

-There are a number of variants which may alter the price.
-Patients can discuss these variants with their surgeon during the initial consultation after which a personalised procedure package is proposed, tailored to the patient’s wants and needs.
+There are a number of variants that may alter the price.
+Patients can discuss these variants with their surgeon during the initial consultation, after which a personalised procedure package is proposed, tailored to the patient’s wants and needs.

 Some of the variants which may affect price are:

 - Which hospital or clinic is chosen for the procedure